mlrun/mlrun/docs/concepts/alerts-notifications.md

 {ref}`alerts` are a mechanism for informing you about possible problem situations.

-{ref}`notifications` are used to notify you or the system of an alert.
+{ref}`notifications` are used to notify you or the system of status on runs and pipelines.

 **In this section**